voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 }
 ```

-This might result familiar: We send an `init` message to the backend, which is, as we saw earlier, what [`src/backend.js`](https://github.com/vuejs/vue-devtools/blob/933063fd06860464be4bfd8c83ba09d7fc2c753e/packages/shell-chrome/src/backend.js#L17-L50) was waiting for on its `handshake` function to continue its initialization.
+This might result familiar: An `init` message is sent to the backend, which is, as we saw earlier, what [`src/backend.js`](https://github.com/vuejs/vue-devtools/blob/933063fd06860464be4bfd8c83ba09d7fc2c753e/packages/shell-chrome/src/backend.js#L17-L50) was waiting for on its `handshake` function to continue its initialization.

 ```js
 // shell-chrome/src/proxy.js